-- b.
+b.
 Quantitative Results.

-For each Selected Location and Claims Review Sample, the IRO shall identify the following: - i.
-Total number and percentage of instances in which the IRO determined that the coding of the Paid Claims submitted by PFH differed from what should have been the correct coding and in which such difference resulted in an Overpayment to PFH. - ii.
-Total number and percentage of instances in which the IRO determined that a Paid Claim was not appropriately documented and in which such documentation errors resulted in an Overpayment to PFH. - iii.
-Total number and percentage of instances in which the IRO determined that a Paid Claim was for items or services that were not medically necessary and resulted in an Overpayment to PFH. - iv.
+- Total number and percentage of instances in which the IRO determined that the coding of the Paid Claims differed from what should have been the correct coding and in which such difference resulted in an Overpayment. - ii.
+Total number and percentage of instances in which the IRO determined that a Paid Claim was not appropriately

+- documented and in which such documentation errors resulted in an Overpayment. - iii.
+Total number and percentage of instances in which the IRO determined that a Paid Claim was for items or services that were not medically necessary and resulted in an Overpayment. - iv.
 Total dollar amount of all Overpayments in the Claims Review Sample. - v.
 Total dollar amount of Paid Claims included in the Claims Review Sample. - vi.
 Error Rate in the Claims Review Sample.
 The Error Rate shall be calculated by dividing the Overpayment in the Claims Review Sample by the total dollar amount associated with the Paid Claims in the Claims Review Sample. - vii.
-An estimate of the actual Overpayment in the Population for the Selected Location at the mean point estimate. - viii.
-A spreadsheet of the Claims Review results that includes the following information for each Paid Claim: Federal health care program billed, beneficiary health insurance claim number, date of service, code submitted (e.g., DRG, CPT code, etc.), code reimbursed, allowed amount reimbursed by payor, correct code (as determined by the IRO), correct allowed amount (as determined by the IRO), dollar difference between allowed amount reimbursed by payor and the correct allowed amount.
+An estimate of the actual Overpayment in the Population at the mean point estimate. - viii.
+A spreadsheet of the Claims Review results that includes the following information for each Paid Claim: Federal health care program billed, beneficiary health insurance claim number, date of service, code submitted (e.g., DRG, CPT code, etc.), code reimbursed, allowed amount reimbursed by payor, correct code (as determined by the IRO), correct allowed amount (as determined by the IRO), dollar difference between allowed amount reimbursed by payor and the correct allowed amount. - c.

-c.
 Recommendations.
-The IRO's report shall include any recommendations for improvements to PFH's billing and coding system or to PFH's controls for ensuring that all items and services billed to Medicare or a state Medicaid program, including any state Medicaid managed care organizations and their subcontractors are medically necessary and appropriately documented, based on the findings of the Claims Review.
+The IRO's report shall include any recommendations for improvements to billing and coding system or to controls for ensuring that all items and services billed to Medicare program, a state Medicaid program, or the TRICARE program are medically necessary and appropriately documented, based on the findings of the Claims Review. - 4.
+Credentials.

-4. Credentials.
 The names and credentials of the individuals who: (1) designed the statistical sampling procedures and the review methodology utilized for the Claims Review and (2) performed the Claims Review.